bogeh98/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

-# To Be Determined
+# Processing Book Publication Data

 - **Name**: Beatrice Ogeh
 - **Dataset**: BooksDataset.csv

 ## Purpose

-Paragraph 1: Briefly explain your reasons for choosing the specific dataset, which can include any discussion about the topic and particular variables.

-The following given executable js codeblock that imports the one set of D3.js modules that you will need to use for Date() object work.
-You will need to remove the forward-slashes preceeding the backticks, since I needed to eascape these characters within this block.

-I chose to work with this dataset because 1) I love books, 2) I want to take this opportunity to practice converting strings into more standard and/or numerical values, and 3) I'm likely to work with this type of data (as opposed to quantitative/numerical data) in my own career.
+I chose to work with this dataset because (1) I love books, (2) I want to take this opportunity to practice converting strings into more standard and/or numerical values, and (3) I'm likely to work with this type of data (as opposed to quantitative/numerical data) in my own career.

 ```js
 import {utcParse,utcFormat} from "d3-time-format";
 ```

-Then, divide the notebook into meaningfully sections and subsections.
-Use the following general scheme to revise as needed.

-## Overview of data set
+## Overview of Data Set

-In this section, be sure to make some small notes about the data and output it in an executable js codeblock, so you can review it on the page interactively.
-You can note its size, for instance, as well as any other notable insights gleaned during your first glance.

-Remember that this is a notebook, so you can treat it like one. `:-)`

 Data: Publication information on a random selection of published books

 Size: 103,082 objects

-Categories (column names): Title, Authors, Description, Category, Publisher, Publish Date, Price
+Headings (column names): Title, Authors, Description, Category, Publisher, Publish Date, Price

 ```js
 const booksData = FileAttachment("./../data/midterm-options/books/BooksDataset.csv").csv({typed: true})